apollo

 Caution

-It is advised to consult with your doctor if you are a breastfeeding woman, as in this case, the doctor will prescribe this medicine if the benefits outweigh the risks.
+It is advised to consult your doctor if you are breastfeeding, as in this case, the doctor will prescribe this medicine if the benefits outweigh the risks.

 bannner image